 There are lots of resources for learning about candidates.
 Read the news or try aggregation sites like Ballotpedia or Project Vote Smart.
 The Monroe County Public Library, in partnership with the League of Women Voters, maintains a voting blog that gives voting help and notes local candidate events.
 Most candidates for any office maintain web presences and both the Herald Times (especially the GOVTRACKER blog) and the IDS offer coverage on local elections.

 Step 4: Find out Where to Go

 The Indiana Voters site can also find your polling place, or if you meet the criteria, provide the forms to request an absentee ballot.
-Forms to get an absentee ballot must be received by the state by April 9.
-Votes by mail must be received by April 30.
+Forms to get an absentee ballot must be received by the state by October 29th.

-Or, if you live in Monroe County, regardless of your address, you can vote early at Monroe County Election Central from 8am - 6pm, weekdays, from April 10 - May 4, or the Saturdays of April 28 and May 5, from 9am - 4pm.
+Or, if you live in Monroe County, regardless of your address, you can vote early at Monroe County Election Central, dates and times to be finzalized soon.
 The office is on the corner of Seventh and Madison streets at 401 W 7th St, Bloomington, IN 47404.

 Step 5: What to Bring With You